 Floodplain Management Program

-The City of Napa Development Engineering Division houses the City's Floodplain Management Program and is responsible for managing the City's floodplain needs.
-Our priority is to make sure that the public is well informed and safe from flooding and that the City stays in compliance with FEMA's National Flood Insurance Program (NFIP).
+The City of Napa Development Engineering Division houses the City’s Floodplain Management Program and is responsible for managing the City’s floodplain needs.
+Our priority is to make sure that the public is well informed and safe from flooding and that the City stays in compliance with FEMA’s National Flood Insurance Program (NFIP).
 The City also participates in the voluntary incentive program through the NFIP called the Community Rating System (CRS).
-The CRS recognizes floodplain management programs by reqarding efforts that exceed the minimum NFIP requirements in the form of discounted flood insurance rates for its communities.
+The CRS recognizes floodplain management programs by rewarding efforts that exceed the minimum NFIP requirements in the form of discounted flood insurance rates for its communities.
+The City currently holds a rating of 7 with the CRS which provides property owners in the Special Flood Hazard Area with a 15% discount in flood insurance.

 Flood Improvement Projects